Jonathan-Roach/jukeboxai/README.md

 - 🤖 Uses Gemini for prompt understanding and creativity
 - 🎙️ Synthesizes voices with ElevenLabs' realistic speech engine
-- 🎵 Ideal for generating lyrics, songs, or musical storytelling
+- 🎵 Ideal for generating songs & lyrics
 - 💾 Saves outputs locally as .wav or .mp3
-- 🧠 Simple Python wrapper for creative experimentation

 ---